gohypergiant/redux-handbook/sections/reducers-immutable.md

 # Reducers & Immutable Data

+Reducers are designed to be pure functions, meaning they produce no side effects.
+They also do not store or mutate state.
+They are simply passed state and return state.
+This is the fundamental reason as to why they are so powerful and predictable.

 Be sure to read about [reducers](http://redux.js.org/docs/basics/Reducers.html) from the official Redux docs.
 This page is a great resource and covers a lot of conventions and best practices.

 ### State Shape